Huntington Union Free School District: History since district creation and naming

 The Main Street School was built in 1898.
 It was a K-8 grammar school for over 50.
 The Sewing and Trade Building (also on Main Street) was primarily a private school, but did house several kindergarten classes for the district.
 The primary School Street School opened in 1906, but closed just seven years later.
 Two years after School Street, the one room Halesite School on O'Hara Street opened.
 Built in 1909 and 1910, the original Huntington High School (Union School) was replaced by a new Huntington High School right where the Union School stood.
 It would be the high school of the district from 1910 to 1958.
 The Lowndes Avenue School was the first school in the district in Huntington Station, serving students K-8.
 It opened in 1913, replacing the School Street School in the district.
 Woodbury Avenue School was originally a K-8 school as well, with construction being completed in 1924.
 Lincoln School was yet another school that was originally K-8 but became K-6 later on, and was built in 1923.
 All three schools; Lowndes Avenue, Woodbury Avenue, and Lincoln would all serve the district for over forty years before all three were closed in the late 1960s and early 1970s.
 The Lowndes Avenue School was renamed the Roosevelt School in 1927 and later became a K-6 school, like Woodbury did in 1939.The name was changed to R.L.
 Simpson High School after 1950, and starting in 1952 the Main Street School served as an annex.
 It closed in 1958, due to the opening of the modern Huntington High School. before reopening as R.L.
-Simpson Junior High School in 1961 before it's closure in 1976.
+Simpson Junior High School in 1961 before its closure in 1976.
 This site was used as a school in Huntington at different points over a span of nearly 200 years.
 It had been Huntington Academy, Union School, Huntington High School, R.L.
 Simpson High School, and R. L. Simpson Junior High School before becoming Huntington Town Hall.
 In 1928, the Nathan Hale School opened in Halesite as a K-6 school, meaning the district was able to close the Sewing and Trade Building, which would one day serve as the district offices.
 In 1939, Robert K. Toaz Junior High, the very first junior high school in Suffolk County, opened.
 It was named after a past superintendent of the district and closed in 1982.
 Village Green was a K-6 that served the district from 1952 to 1973.
 Flower Hill, Southdown, and Washington all opened in 1954 and are still used by the district today.
 Nearby Jefferson would open in 1962 and is also still around.
 All four schools opened originally as K-6 and are now the district's K-3 schools.
 The current Huntington High School opened in 1958.
 J. Taylor Finley Junior High opened in 1965 and once was also an elementary school.
 It is still used by the district as well.
 Woodhull opened in 1967 as yet another K-6 building, and is a 4-6 one today.
 Huntington Elementary temporarily housed students from Toaz Junior High while it was being renovated in 1969–1970.